SharonGrossman/get-dependencies/README.md

     -h, --help           output usage information
     -V, --version        output the version number
-    -m, --module <name>  Get the package.json of a npm module -j, --json           Print the dependencies as a JSON -c, --copy           Copy the dependencies to the clipboard
+    -m, --module <name>  Get the package.json of a npm module -u, --url <url>      Get the package.json from a url -j, --json           Print the dependencies as a JSON -c, --copy           Copy the dependencies to the clipboard